-A troop formation is the most popular method of participating in Frontier Girls youth program for girls.
-Groups of anywhere from two to thirty or more girls may form a “Troop” with one leader, and one or more assistant or co-leaders.
+A troop formation is the most popular method of participating in Frontier Girls youth program.
+Groups of anywhere from two to thirty or more girls may form a "Troop" with one leader, and one or more assistant or co-leaders.
 Girls attend routine meetings, working on badges, activities and service projects as a team.

 With today’s busy schedules it is difficult to get children to the many activities they wish to pursue.
 For this reason, girls from preschool through high school can all be part of the same Frontier Girls troop.
 This allows families with more than one girl to be part of a single troop so as not to add even more stress to the family schedule.
 This also allows older girls to act in leadership roles to teach and mentor the younger members, while providing the younger girls with role models closer to their own age.